iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/RoadRailAlignment/RoadRailAlignment.remarks.md

 `AlignmentStation`s are linearly-located elements along an `Alignment`.
 They shall carry the *distance along* measurement in a `LinearlyReferencedAtLocation` aspect whereas the mapped *station value* shall be stored in their `Station` property. `Alignment`s shall define its initial *station value* in their `StartStation` property.

 Equivalent to [IfcReferent](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcReferent.htm) with a non-zero `StartDistance` attribute and relative measurements used by linear-locations referencing it.

+## Relationship Classes

+### HorizontalAlignmentOwnsSegmentGraphics

+The `HorizontalAlignmentOwnsSegmentGraphics` relationship is used when the visual geometry (also referred to as symbology) of a `HorizontalAlignment` is captured via child `bis:GraphicalElement3d` instances.
+That strategy enables control over symbology settings via the default `SubCategory` of the associated `SpatialCategory` for each graphical segment.

+### VerticalAlignmentOwnsSegmentGraphics

+The `VerticalAlignmentOwnsSegmentGraphics` relationship is used when the visual geometry (also referred to as symbology) of a `VerticalAlignment` is captured via child `bis:GraphicalElement2d` instances.
+That strategy enables control over symbology settings via the default `SubCategory` of the associated `DrawingCategory` for each graphical segment.